Shiv Sena: Caste composition

 upper caste (four were Brahmins, two Chandraseniya Kayastha Prabhu and two Pathare Prabhus).
 Others have been either Maratha (Dattaji Salvi), Shimpi (Wamanrao Mahadik), Agri (Leeladhar Dake) or Mali (Chaggan Bhujbal).
-In fact, Bhujbal quit the party accusing the party is biased towards upper cast people.
+In fact, Bhujbal quit the party accusing the party is biased towards upper caste people.

 The number of Dalits were also not insignificant and even after the Sena opposed the reservations proposed by the Mandal commission, there was no dent in the percentage of Other Backward Class in the party.
 In this way, the Sena was successful in uniting all Maharashtrians irrespective of caste under the common "Marathi umbrella".
 The agenda of preferential treatment for the "sons of the soil" that is Maharashtrians brought them all together.

 Voter base

 Shiv Sena's strength in the late 1980s and early '90s mainly came from the support of the Maratha caste - which it drew away from the Congress.
 Citing the large percentage of MLAs elected from Shiv Sena belonging to the Maratha caste, Vora from the University of Pune concludes that the Shiv Sena has been emerging as a "Maratha Party".